sebanc/brunch/README.md

 The purpose of the Brunch framework is to create a generic x86_64 ChromeOS image from an official recovery image.
 To do so, it uses a 1GB ROOTC partition (containing a custom kernel, an initramfs, the swtpm binaries, userspace patches and config files) and a specific EFI partition to boot from it.

 **Warning: Brunch is not the intended way for ChromeOS to work, at some point ChromeOS could potentially become incompatible with Brunch and delete data unexpectedly (even on non-ChromeOS partitions).
 By installing Brunch you agree to take those risks and I cannot be held responsible for anything bad that would happen to your device including data loss.
-It is therefore highly recommended to only use this framework on a device which does not contain any sensitive data and to keep non-sensitive data synced with a cloud service.**
+It is therefore highly recommended to only use this framework on a device which does not contain any sensitive data and to keep data synced with a cloud service.**

 <!-- Supported Hardware -->
 ## Supported Hardware